Transkribus/TranskribusWebUI/README.md

 </Directory>

 ```
-Restart http and check yourUrl.com/ if everything works.
+Restart httpd and check if everything works.

 ### Links